johnsonj561/Search-and-Classification-With-Natural/readme.md

 Natural offers several options for computing tf-idf values for each document-term pair.

 1. Supply documents to TfIdf object as relative file path.
-2. Supply documents to TfIdf object as a un-tokenized string.
+2. Supply documents to TfIdf object as an un-tokenized string.
 3. Supply documents to TfIdf object as an array of tokens.

 Options 1 and 2 will use Natural's default tokenization techniques.
 In our example below, we will use option 3 so that we can apply stemming to our tokens.

-#### tf-idf Example
+#### TF-IDF Example

 [tf-idf.js]
 ```javascript